integrated-land-simulator/model_description/descript/matsiro.md

 If the $A_I^{n+1}$ is less than $A_I^{min}$, it is set to 0.
 If the $A_I^{n+1}$ is larger than $A_I^{max}=1$, it is set to $A_I^{max}$.

-Let us consider the case of the ice is very thick.
-Here, the remained volume, which is not covered by ice is considered.
+When it comes to the case where the ice is very thick, the remained volume, which is not covered by ice, is considered.

 $$
 	V_a^{free} = (A_{max}-A_{min})h_I^{min}